 NB: The data on this website should not be relied on for important decisions.
 They are for personal interest only.

 Latest: I decided at the end of 2013 that I had done enough recording of the Evershot weather over the years.
-So what remains here, apart from the past records, is the Met Office widget below and the Current page which is kept up to date by the computer on its own, without any help from me.
+So what remains here, apart from the past records, is the Met Office widget below.
+Since then, in August 2014, various faults on the weather station have forced me to abandon the Current Weather page.

 The Met Office often refers to the four seasons of the year, and so I have taken my rainfall and temperature figures for the last few years and put them in two tables.
 Winter, according to the Met Office, runs from December (in the table the December of the previous year) to February, Spring from March to May, Summer from June to August and Autumn from September to November.
 Of course the weather itself does not always agree with the Met Office's classifications!